gocd/www.go.cd/_posts/2014-05-18-manage-agents-with-docker.markdown

 This is the file that defines how the docker image will be created.
 Normally you would run the docker build program against this file, but I used a shell script so that I could call it from Go easier later.

-- __go-agent-14.1.0-18882.deb__
+- __go-agent-14.1.0-18882.deb__ (no longer included)

-This is the debian installer for a Go agent.
-If you're not using debian, you'll need to download the correct package from www.go.cd and update the Dockerfile above to use it.
+Update on 22 June - The Dockerfile has been updated to use wget to download the Go 14.1 agent debian installer.
+If you need the RPM version visit www.go.cd/download and change the Dockerfile to match your system.

 - __go-agent__